Hello readers! In this post, we’ll discuss the different types of casting process and their uses using illustrations.

 In a cold chamber process, the molten metal is poured into the cold chamber in each cycle.
 The operating cycle is

-- Die opens and plunger follows to push the solidified slug from the cylinder if there are core, they are retracted away.
+- Die opens, and the plunger follows to push the solidified slug from the cylinder.
+If there are cores, they are retracted away.

 - Ejector pins push casting off ejector die and plunger returns to the original position.

-This process is particularly useful for high melting point metals such as Aluminum, and Copper (and its alloys).
+This process is particularly useful for high melting point metals such as Aluminum, and Copper (and their alloys).

 Advantages of die casting